uzak/101/js_procedural_prog.md

 { name: 'Peter', age: 30 }
 ```

+**Exercise**
+* Create a program that will ask the user for the data about a person.
+The user can specify name, age, profession.
+Three persons can be entered.
+Store them in an array and log it to the console before the program exits.

 ### Set
 * A `Set` is a collection of unique values.
 There is no order defined for it.
 Value Lookups are very efficient.